Germany to shut down pre-1980 nuclear plants

 Merkel faces three regional elections in the next fortnight, including in the southwestern state of Baden-Wuerttemberg, which has long been a stronghold of her Christian Democrats (CDU).

-Even before the Japan crisis the CDU faced losing control in Baden-Wuerttemberg, one of Germany's most economically vibrant states, for the first time in over 60 years.
+Even before the Japanese crisis the CDU faced losing control in Baden-Wuerttemberg, one of Germany's most economically vibrant states, for the first time in over 60 years.

-Last year the party was voted out in North Rhine-Westphalia, Germany's most populous state, and in February it suffered a thrashing in elections in the city of Hamburg.
+Last year the party was voted out in North Rhine-Westphalia, Germany's most populous state, and in February it suffered an eletoral thrashing in the city of Hamburg.

 Merkel won early support for the suspension.
 An ARD poll showed 80 percent support for the decision, with 53 percent backing closure of all German reactors as soon as possible.